 Buses from Granada to Valencia take between seven-and-a-half and nine hours and cost about 50 euros.

-A little inconvenient.
-I would recommend flying or visiting Cordoba first.
+Going to Malaga is a little inconvenient.
+We recommend flying or visiting Cordoba first.

 There are no direct trains from Malaga to Valencia, but you can take two high-speed AVE trains, changing in Cordoba.
 This journey only takes four hours.